VenkatagiriRamesh/databricks_medallion_arch/README.md

 ---

-## 🧩 Extending the Pipeline
+## Extending the Pipeline

-Here are some ideas for extending this project:
+Below are some ideas for extending this project:

-- **Add more Gold tables** — customer lifetime value, product category performance, delivery SLA analysis
+- **Additional Gold tables** — customer lifetime value, product category performance, delivery SLA analysis
 - **Incremental loads** — switch Bronze from `overwrite` to `append` mode with Auto Loader
 - **Data quality framework** — integrate [Great Expectations](https://greatexpectations.io/) or Databricks built-in expectations
 - **Orchestration** — use Databricks Workflows or Apache Airflow to schedule the pipeline